numpy/numpy/doc/neps/nep-0043-extensible-ufuncs.rst

 By ensuring that every ``ArrayMethod`` provides ``resolve_descriptors`` we define a unified, clear API for step 3 in `Steps involved in a UFunc call`_.
-This step is required to allocate output arrays and has to happen before things like casting can be handled.
+This step is required to allocate output arrays and has to happen before casting can be prepared.

 While the returned casting-safety (``NPY_CASTING``) will almost always be "safe" for universal functions, including it has two big advantages:

-1. Returning the casting safety is very important in NEP 42 for casting and allows the use of ``ArrayMethod`` also there.
+* Returning the casting safety is central to NEP 42 for casting and allows the unmodified use of ``ArrayMethod`` there.
-2. There may be future desire to implement fast but unsafe implementations, for example for ``int64 + int64 -> int32`` which is unsafe from a casting perspective.
-Currently, this would use ``int64 + int64 -> int64`` and then cast to ``int32``, an implementation that includes the cast directly would have to signal that it effectively includes a "same-kind" cast.
+* There may be future desire to implement fast but unsafe implementations.
+  For example for ``int64 + int64 -> int32`` which is unsafe from a casting
+  perspective.
+Currently, this would use ``int64 + int64 -> int64`` and then
+  cast to ``int32``, an implementation that skips the cast would have to signal that it effectively includes a "same-kind" cast and is not considered "safe".

 ``get_loop`` method